 When thinking about elasticity we consider stretching to the maximum and then snapping.

-All agile, such as Scrum, and Extreme methods of development have a lot in common.
+Jim Crear suggests most agile methods, such as Scrum, and Extreme methods of development have a lot in common.

 No project goes perfectly and there is always some bad news that must be communicated.